General conditions

 By air (arrival in Olbia)

-• AIRITALY, EASYJET or other companies, with departures from the main Italian cities
+• AEROITALIA, EASYJET, VOLOTEA or other airlines, with departures from major Italian cities

 Olbia > Palau